opensearch-project/neural-search/DEVELOPER_GUIDE.md

 mocking is impractical.
 Include one or two unhappy paths to confirm that correct response codes are returned to the user.
 Whenever possible, favor scenarios that do not require model deployment.
 If model deployment is necessary, use an existing model, as tests involving new model deployments are the most resource-intensive.

+If your changes could affect backward compatibility, please include relevant backward compatibility tests along with your PR.
+For guidance on adding these tests, refer to the [Backwards Compatibility Testing](#backwards-compatibility-testing) section in this guide.

 ### Outdated or irrelevant code